Vanilla Chocolate Cherry Semifreddo

 In a stand mixer with a whisk attachment, whip the egg yolks for 3-4 minutes.
 The yolks will become a pale yellow.

-Meanwhile, in a medium saucepan, combine the sugar and water.
+Meanwhile, in a medium saucepan, combine the sugar, water and salt.
 Place over high heat and bring to a boil.
 Continue to cook the sugar to 238 degrees on a candy thermometer.
 Do not stir the sugar mixture.

 When the syrup has come to temperature, remove from the heat.